Ever been handed a Tul pen or found one at the office and asked yourself, what kind of pen is this? Who makes Tul pens? Where do I buy Tul pens?

 It happened to me and I know other people have had the same questions.
 So, what’s the deal with Tul pens?

-Tul (generally seen as “TUL” but pronounced the same as “tool”) is the in-house pen brand of Office Max and Office Depot.
-The holding company behind those two retails — Office Depot Inc. of Boca Raton, Florida — owns a number of sub-brands, including Ativa, Foray, Realspace, DiVOGA, and, of course, Tul.
+Tul (generally written as “TUL” and pronounced the same as “tool”) is the in-house pen brand of Office Max and Office Depot.
+The holding company behind those two retailers — Office Depot Inc. of Boca Raton, Florida — owns a number of sub-brands, including Ativa, Foray, Realspace, DiVOGA, and, of course, Tul.

 Tul makes a whole line of writing instruments and accessories, not just pens.
 The pens include:

 - Tul Retractable Gel Pen (GL1)

 - Tul Solid Metal Barrel Retractable Gel Pen